 So, this month please focus on the need to find adoptive families for foster children in need of them—especially for those youth who will age out of care very shortly.
 Consider adopting one of these youth.
 Although you may have missed out on their earliest years, you have an opportunity to truly change their lives.

 April Dinwoodie, former head of the Donaldson Institute, has collaborated with Adoptuskids.org to host a 6-part podcast series on this topic.
 Please listen and learn how you can help.

-I offer a final caveat: please remember that National Adoption Month NAAM is not the time to crow about all things wonderful about adoption.
+Please remember that National Adoption Month NAAM is not the time to crow about all things wonderful about adoption.
 Keep the focus on the effort to find families for children for whom reunification is not possible.

 Ask yourself these questions:

 Have I deeply listened to adult adoptee voices to learn about adoption from their lived perspectives?

 How much of what I “know” about adoption is accurate and based on the latest research about adoption?

 What steps have I taken to ensure that I do not unintentionally accept or spread beliefs and information that are based on myths and/or outdated presuppositions?